reobservable/reobservable/docs/basics/change-and-patch.md

 ## Alias

-The abuse of change and patch action may cause your redux dev-tools looks like:
+The abuse of change and patch action may cause your redux dev-tools looks unreadable:

 ```
 user/change